 Alaska and the Association of Flight Attendants reached an agreement on a new four-year contract for the airline's approximately 2,500 flight attendants.
 The new contract was ratified on April 26, 2006.
-The new agreement includes an immediate 3% pay increase and a signing bonus in aggregate of approximately \$2.7 million.
+Based on this agreement, the Company paid a signing bonus of approximately \$2.7 million in May which will be included in wages and benefits in our Statement of Operations.
+The new agreement also included an immediate 3% pay increase.
 Additionally, Alaska will offer a voluntary severance package to a number of flight attendants that includes, among other things, a lump-sum payment of \$2,000 per year of service up to a maximum of 25 years and continuing travel benefits.
-Based on initial responses, we expect the lump-sum payment to be approximately \$5 million to \$7 million in the second quarter.
-For purposes of the forecast, we assume the charge will be \$6 million.
-The effect of each of these items is included in the forecast below.
+We expect this restructuring charge to be approximately \$5 million in the second quarter.
+The effect of this charge is included in the forecast below.